Phil Oakey and Adrian Wright kept the name and later had commercial success with ‘Dare’.

 There are some artists from that period who we’ve been on the same bill as us who will literally just do a couple of their hits and then they’ll do other people’s songs as part of their main set and it’s only 20 minutes long.
 It’s like “REALLY?”; these are artists who have put out several albums at least back in their heyday yet they don’t have the bravery to do that stuff!
 That subtle difference is the distinction between what we do where we have four or five albums of credible material to pick from and shall we say, pop acts who have less longevity and depth from that period.

-The Electricity Club gives its sincerest thanks to MARTYN WARE
+ELECTRICITYCLUB.CO.UK gives its sincerest thanks to Martyn Ware